Joel-eth/Joel-eth/README.md

 🔍 If you're interested in exploring Solidity or working on basic blockchain projects, feel free to reach out!
 Let's learn and build together.

 Get in Touch
-📫 You can reach me via email or connect with me on LinkedIn.
+📫 You can reach me via email at paulodojoel@gmail.com or connect with me on twitter @cryptronaut.